TOAST-DOCS/AppGuard/en/Getting Started.md

 Appguard is available in Android and iOS verions.

-The Android version is applied to the apk file built after the SDK connection(optional) by applying the appliction protection operation(mandatory) through Web Console or CLI.
+The Android version is applied to the apk file built after the SDK linkage(optional) by applying the appliction protection operation(required) through Web Console or CLI.
-The iOS version is applied through SDK connectionn(mandatory), and there is no additional protection operation.
+The iOS version is applied through SDK linkage(required), and there is no additional protection operation.

 Apply step for using AppGuard are shown in [Figure 1].